FREE EXPRESS Shipping for orders over $150

 The Processing Problem

-Commercial jerky processing often requires chemical preservatives and artificial flavoring to compensate for what the high heat destroys.
-You're trading nutrition for shelf life.
+Commercial jerky processing often requires those preservatives and artificial flavouring to compensate for what the high heat destroys.
+You're trading texture and label quality for speed and shelf life.

 The Satiety Factor

 Protein density matters, but so does how full you feel after eating.
-Air-dried beef wins here because of its concentrated protein content and minimal fillers.
+Slow-dried biltong wins here because of its concentrated protein content and minimal fillers.
 You need less volume to hit your protein targets, and the rich, meaty satisfaction lasts longer than processed alternatives.

 Jerky comes second for satiety due to its chewy texture and decent protein content.
 Bars rank last because the quick-digesting ingredients leave you hungry again within an hour or two.